 Section 3: Training Your Amiibo

 If you don’t want to participate in the competitive metagame, and would rather train your amiibo for personal use, please read our article on raising an amiibo to fight human players.

 Amiibo training is a very specific task, and for the best possible result, you will need to approach it with caution.
 You can’t just go all-out using combos and aerials: both are seen as “newbie tactics” by competitive trainers.
 Instead, you should remain grounded at all times, making sure to punish your amiibo for every aerial attack it uses against you.
 This is true regardless of whether or not your amiibo was fed equipment.

 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: forward tilt, up tilt, down tilt, and neutral special.
-Pikachu’s tilts nicely balance both speed and power, and are great neutral options.
-Thunder Jolt is more useful from a distance, and can also be used to gimp recovering opponents.
+- Neutral options: forward tilt, up tilt, down tilt, and neutral special.
+Pikachu just isn’t the same without Thunder Burst.
+If you want to give it a shot anyway, try using its tilts as neutral options.
+They lack power and range, but they’re fast.
+Thunder Jolt is somewhat useful from a distance, and can also be used to gimp recovering opponents.